freebasic/fbc/FreeBASIC/readme.txt

       old and deprecated statements, that are seldom used today, were not implemented, read the docs/keywords.txt file for a list of differences.

-    - While FB is certainly the BASIC compiler that most reassembles the Microsoft BASIC compilers for DOS, don't expect to compile old source-codes filled with unsupported statements or external libraries, that won't work.
+    - While FB is certainly the BASIC compiler that most resembles the Microsoft BASIC compilers for DOS, don't expect to compile old source-codes filled with unsupported statements or external libraries, that won't work.